-Read on to see which kit is going to work for your scenario.
+Read on to see which tankless water heater venting kits are going to work for your scenario.
 It is highly dependant on where you need to install your heater as to which vent is necessary.

 Yes and no. If you have a gas-fueled tankless water heater that is installed inside the house it needs to be vented to the outside.
 It doesn’t matter if the gas is natural gas or propane, this fact remains the same.